rasple/gr-prg-sim/README.md

 ## D14

-0.5 % is a really narrow definition of an imbalance and using the random number generator it is easy to run into the imbalance state.
+0.5 % is a really narrow definition of an imbalance and using the random number generator for noise creation it is easy to run into the imbalance state.
+The system test in Ascet and Matlab is not automatically checking if the result is how it should be.